 Digital Humanities Student Fellowships

 What are the digital humanities?
 Projects in the digital humanities can emerge from any combination of academic disciplines, but nonetheless demonstrate a commitment to sharing of tools, methods, and insight.
 Such projects are often driven by new connections between thinkers and makers, and ideally, transform how we connect with others through scholarship.
-Over the last 5 years we have supported student projects such as a virtual reality showcase of local plants and environments, a study of Chimamanda Ngozi Adichie’s Americanah, mixing tech and hip-hop, and an exploration of the relationship between visual media and the viewer, as well as still more not mentioned.
+Since 2013, we have supported student projects such as a virtual reality showcase of local plants and environments, a study of Chimamanda Ngozi Adichie’s Americanah, mixing tech and hip-hop, and an exploration of the relationship between visual media and the viewer, as well as still more not mentioned.

-Fellows will attend regular meetings with peers and advisors from Five College Digital Humanities throughout the spring semester of 2020, present their projects at a student symposium at the end of the project, and contribute blog posts to the 5CollDH website.
+Fellows attend regular meetings with peers and advisors from Five College Digital Humanities throughout the spring semester, present their projects at a public student symposium at the end of the project, and contribute blog posts to the 5CollDH website.